On positive Lyapunov exponents and SRB measures for partially hyperbolic systems: Preliminaries

+Catsigeras and Enrich \cite[Theorems 1.3]{CE} have shown that $\mathcal{O}_T$ is non-empty.
+Let us collect some other relevant properties from \cite[Theorems 1.5--1.7]{CE}:

-\begin{thm}[{{\cite[Theorem 1.6]{CE}}}] There are finitely many physical measures such that the union of their basins of attraction covers $X$ Lebesgue almost everywhere if and only if $\mathcal{O}$ is finite.
-In this case, $\mathcal{O}=$\textbf{Phy}. \end{thm} \begin{thm}[{{\cite[Theorem 1.7]{CE}}}] If $\mathcal{O}$ is countably infinite, then there are countably infinitely many physical measures such that their basins of attraction cover $X$ Lebesgue almost everywhere .
-In this case $\mathcal{O}$ is the weak* closure of the set of physical measures. \end{thm}
+\begin{thm}[\cite{CE}] The following properties hold: \begin{enumerate} \item $\mathcal{O}_T$ is the smallest weak* compact set that contains, for Lebesgue almost all initial states, the limits of all convergent subsequences of (\ref{empirical}); \item There are finitely many physical measures such that the union of their basins of attraction covers $X$ Lebesgue almost everywhere if and only if $\mathcal{O}_T$ is finite and, if this is the case, $\mathcal{O}_T=$\textbf{Phys}; \item If $\mathcal{O}_T$ is countably infinite, then there are countably infinitely many physical measures such that their basins of attraction cover $X$ Lebesgue almost everywhere and, if this is the case, $\mathcal{O}_T$ is the weak* closure of the set of physical measures. \end{enumerate} \end{thm}